 Routine Dampness Checks

 Checking for damp should be part of your regular cleaning routine because the earlier you catch it, the more effectively you can treat it.
 You should start by checking the seals around windows and any visible condensation.
+A dehumidifier can also help with reducing damp by removing moisture from your living space.

 Check along the sealants for any bubbling or cracking along the edge of the windows.
 The damp has a distinctive smell, so look out for any obvious musty smells, and you can also run your fingers along the wall to feel any bubbling or soft spots.